 Which vs That

-People often mix up the words ‘which’ and ‘that’ in writing sentences.
-But there is a subtle but important difference between those two words when used in a sentence.
+Since people often mix up the words which and that in writing sentences, getting to know the difference between which and that is only going to help you to use English correctly and with more understanding.
+Always we should remember that there is a subtle but important difference between which and that when used in a sentence.
 Some people simply explain it this way: if there is necessary information in the clause you are adding, then use that; if it is extra information and not essential, then use which.
+This article explains to you this difference between which and that as clearly as possible.

-Grammatically explaining, the general rule adhered is, use “that” for restrictive relative clauses and “which” for non-restrictive relative clauses.
-Let us now see what is meant by clause, relative clause and restrictive/ non-restrictive clause.
+Grammatically explaining, the general rule adhered is, use “that” for restrictive relative clauses and “which” should be used for non-restrictive relative clauses.
+Let us now see what is meant by the clause, relative clause and restrictive/ non-restrictive clause.

-When we are talking about things we use ‘that’ or ‘which’ in a clause.
-Instead, ‘who’ is used in a relative clause, when we talk about a person.
-Sometimes we also use that instead of who for people, but we can’t use which for people.
+When we are talking about things, we use ‘that’ or ‘which’ in a clause.
+Instead, ‘who’ is also used in a relative clause, when we talk about a person.
+Sometimes we also use that instead of who for people, but we cannot use which for people.

 Where is the nearest shop that sells newspapers?